No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Study Setup

 \parabf{RQ2: Sufficiency.} In this RQ, we include three metrics to assess the sufficiency of the tests generated by \chatgpt{}: (i) the statement coverage of the test on the focal method; (ii) the branch coverage of the test on the focal method; (iii) the number of assertions in the test case.
 In particular, we leverage Jacoco~\cite{jacoco} to collect the coverage.

 \parabf{RQ3 \& RQ4: User study for readability and usability.} In these two RQs, we conduct a user study to investigate the readability and usability of the tests generated by \chatgpt{}.
 Here, we only focus on 248 passing tests generated by \chatgpt{} since it is less meaningful to recommend tests with compilation errors or execution errors to developers in practice.
 We invite five participants whose Java development experiences vary from 4 years to 5 years.
-Given the test generated by \chatgpt{} (denoted as X) and the manually-written test in the project (denoted as Y), we ask each participant about the following two questions.
-It is worth noting that participants are not informed which test is generated by \chatgpt{} or is manually written.

-\begin{itemize} \item Question 1 (readability): ``Please rate the readability of X and Y from 1 to 4.''
-(1: poor readability, 2: fair readability with major issues, 3: acceptable readability with minor issues, 4: great readability). \item Question 2 (usability): ``Which test (X or Y) do you prefer to directly use in the project?
-A: X, B:Y, C: No preferencce''. \end{itemize}
+For each \chatgpt{}-generated test and its corresponding manually-written test, we ask each participant to score their readability and usability via the detailed criteria in Table~\ref{table:criteria}.
+In particular, the score range of both readability and usability is from 2 to 6, which are the sum of its sub-properties, \ie{} readability consists of the naming intuitiveness and the code layout while the usability consists of the assertion quality and the adoption efforts.
+Given the large manual efforts required by such an assessment procedure, we set a reward mechanism (\ie{} 250\$ per participant) and sufficient time (\ie{} two weeks) to mitigate arbitrary responses.
+In addition, participants are not informed which test is generated by \chatgpt{} or which is written manually.